-Below are some examples of how Worksite Wellness Champions used their Mini Grant funding to improve the health and wellness within their organization.
-Do you have an environmental change you would like to make at?
-If so, reach out to your Wellness Advisor to learn more about our Mini Grants and how you can apply!
+Below are some examples of how other organizations used their mini grant funding to improve the health and wellness within their organization.
+Interested in how your organization can take advantage of this perk?
+Reach out to your Wellness Advisor to learn more!

 Cheshire County used their grant to create a new lactation space.
 A refrigerator, table, comfortable chair and wall hangings were purchased with the funding.
 The new space provides a quiet and comfortable place for mothers to use, and is available to Cheshire County employees and community members.

 Bensonwood-Unity Homes applied for a mini grant to install bicycle parking to accommodate employees who bike to work.
 However, (being a wood company) Bensonwood thought it seemed funny to install metal bike racks- so a “wooden bike rack” design contest was started!
 The winning design and designer are pictured!

 Ted McGreer, owner of Ted’s Shoe and Sport applied for a mini grant to go towards the cost of an AED (automated external defibrillator), and to train his entire staff in breathless CPR.
 Being located on Main Street, it was important to Ted that his staff was properly trained to deal with an emergency if one were to arise.